 Toole Design and Bolton & Menk partnered to prepare base maps and perform field evaluations of the gaps.
-A Study Review Committee (SRC) comprised of representatives from nine local agencies provided input and oversight throughout the study.
-We assessed the existing conditions and documented constraints and opportunities within each gap.
-Extensive public engagement helped to identify issues and needs for each of the 16 study areas.
+A study review committee (SRC) comprised of representatives from nine local agencies provided input and study oversight.
+We assessed existing conditions and documented constraints and opportunities within each gap.
+Extensive public engagement helped identify issues and needs for each study area.
 Engagement techniques included virtual and in-person events such as online comment mapping and comment boxes along existing bike trails.

 Alternatives to close each gap ranged from on-street treatments to off-street trails.
 Sketches and renderings were developed for each alternative.
 We presented concepts to the public and SRC; based on their input, we recommended short- and long-term solutions for bicycle network connections along with cost and funding options.